Prakhar140303/BingeShop/Readme.md

 # BingeShop

 BingeShop is a full-stack e-commerce platform built with React (frontend) and Node.js/Express (backend).
-It provides a modern shopping experience with user authentication, product management, and seamless checkout.
+It provides a modern shopping experience with user authentication, product management, seamless checkout, and mock payment simulation using Razorpay.

 ## Features